stat6250-w18/course-questions-wiki/week-04/README.md

 - Answer (ldeng11−stat6250): mean, minimum, maximum, n-count, standard deviation.
 - *Question* (jcanfield3-stat6250): Why is standard deviation a default statistic instead of variance?
 - *Question* (akrishnamurthy-stat6250): What are the default statistical measures produced by MEANS procedure?
+- Question (nshrivastava2-stat6250): A PROC FREQ analysis identified invalid and missing values in a data set.
+Which of these procedures can display the observations that contain invalid or missing values?

 [Course Textbook Chapter 8, Problem 2]